Resonant states reveal strong light-matter coupling in nanophotonic cavities: Results

-\cmnt{To shed light on the origin of this behavior, we foreshadow the \RS/-based analysis introduced later.
+To shed light on the origin of this behavior, we foreshadow the \RS/-based analysis introduced later.
 The orange and blue lines in Figure~\ref{fig:observable}(a1-a4) show the two dominant \RS/ contributions to the transmission.
-In the weak coupling regime (the first column of Figure~\ref{fig:observable} is later identified as weak coupling), these two contributions are nearly indistinguishable from the lineshape of the bare material resonance (orange) and of the bare FP mode (blue).
-In isolation, the material resonance is significantly narrower than the FP mode.
-Interference between these two \RSs/ leads to the seemingly split transmission spectrum.}
+The hybrid modes share the same center frequency and closely resemble the bare material resonance (orange) and the broader bare FP mode (blue).
+This gives us a first indication that for $\eta=0.025$ (column 1 of Figure~\ref{fig:observable}) the light-matter coupling is in the weak coupling regime.
+The perceived splitting results from the interference between these two \RSs/.

-With increasing coupling strength, the observed peaks increasingly correspond to individual \RSs/, \cmnt{which becomes clear considering the good spectral alignment between the contributions from the individual \RSs/ with the full optical response in Figure~\ref{fig:observable}(a4)}.
+With increasing coupling strength, the observed peaks increasingly correspond to individual \RSs/, which becomes clear considering the good spectral alignment between the contributions from the individual \RSs/ with the full optical response in Figure~\ref{fig:observable}(a4).
 The only indication of the broken correspondence between peaks and individual \RSs/ at low coupling strengths is the non-Lorentzian lineshapes of the transmission [see Figure~\ref{fig:observable}(a1-a3)].